tuffnatty/xsd_to_django_model/README.md

   * `primary_key` specifies a single field name for which `primary_key=True` Django model field option is to be generated.
   * `reference_extension_fields` - a `list` of field names which use `xs:complexType/xs:complexContent/xs:extension' inheritance schema but extend the base type with extra members; these fields will be mapped to a `ForeignKey` to their base type's model, and the extension members will be flattened (as in `flatten_fields`).
   * `skip_code` - if `True`, the generated model code is to be skipped when saving the models module.
+  * `strategy` - if `1`, the strategy is to flatten all nested structures by default unless they refer to a toplevel model, or to a N:many relationship.
   * `strict_index_fields` - a `list` of Django model fields to generate a composite index including the primary key.
   * `unique_fields` - a `list` of Django model fields for which `unique=True` option should be generated.